 We will descend further down through beautiful pine forests as well as rhododendron and bamboo.
 We will walk for 5 to 6 hours today until we reach Goa.
 We get an impressive view of Mount Manaslu and Annapurna II along the way.

 Today is the last day of our trek.
 We will take a drive from Besisahar to Kathmandu.
-It will take approx 6 to 7 hours to reach Kathmandu.
+It will take approx. 6 to 7 hours to reach Kathmandu.

 This tour includes a 3-star hotel in Kathmandu within walking distance of Thamel or near Boudhanath and tea house accommodation during the trek.
 Tea houses are basic but comfortable and provide a simple, authentic mountain experience with limited facilities in remote areas.